Measure Would Set Safety Guidelines for New Motorcycle Riders

 “The fact remains that a large-engine motorcycle is much harder to control than a small-engine motorcycle,” said Senator Sacco.
 “The problem that a lot of new motorcycle riders run into is that they assume that because they can operate a Vespa scooter, they can jump on a super-tuned sports bike and it will handle approximately the same.
 It’s not until after their first accident that they realize that different machines handle very differently.”

 The bill would also create a new category of low-speed motorcycles to address the increased use of small motorcycles, and would prohibit low-speed motorcycles from being operated on limited-access interstate highways of public roads with speed limits in excess of 35 miles per hour.

 The bill would allow the Chief Administrator of the New Jersey Motor Vehicle Commission to waive requirements for a motorcycle license or endorsement for holders of an examination permit if that holder completes a recognized motorcycle safety education course.
 The bill would also require all applicants under the age of 18 to complete a motorcycle safety program as a condition for licensure or endorsement.
 Finally the bill would clarify the times, roadways and conditions on which holders of an exam permit may practice.
 The bill would prohibit permit holders from operating a motorcycle in the dark, carrying passengers and operating a motorcycle on the State’s toll roads or limited access highways.

-“At the end of the day, we want to create a safer experience for motorcyclists and other drivers on the road,” said Senator Sacco.
-“The fact remains that motorcycle riders who ignore proper safety precautions and flaunt the rules of the road are a danger not only to themselves, but the rest of the driving public.
-This bill would ensure that folks follow common sense before they put themselves and others in harm’s way.”
+“The ultimate goal through this legislation is to create a safer environment for motorcyclists and other drivers on our roads,” said Senator Sacco.
+“Motorcyclists who ignore proper safety precautions are a danger to themselves and to others.
+This bill would make sure that folks follow common sense before they put themselves and the rest of the driving public at risk.”